/**

 * - y Axis will be set in percentage value (0 ~ 100%)

-* - Must have postive values
+* - Must have positive values

 * @name data․stack․normalize